VivekVallabhan3407/Windows_Command_Manager/README.md

 # Windows Command Manager

 A beginner-friendly tool to explore, understand, and practice Windows command-line commands.
 Built without a database, using structured JSON files for simplicity and learning.
+Users can navigate to different sections using sidebar wiht easy navigation and good and simple design.

 ## Aim